 14 March 2014 at 4.52pm | 1 Comment

-Francesco Cavalli composed at a time of intense operatic development.
-Throughout the 17th century, opera – sung drama – became more and more popular, and composers suddenly found themselves writing for public paying audiences, rather than the private courts that had previously been opera's home.
+The 17th century was a time of intense operatic development.
+Opera – sung drama – became more and more popular, and composers suddenly found themselves writing for public paying audiences, rather than the private courts that had previously been opera’s home.
 Composers were experimenting with new styles of music and new ways of telling stories.

 An enormous amount of detective work goes into period performance.
 Researchers draw on a variety of material to try to understand how instruments were made, how they looked and how they were played.
 The music itself plays a big part, suggesting range and relative volume and also providing helpful insights into phrase length, ornamentation and so on.
 There are also clues to be gleaned from contemporary artwork, written accounts and treatises – and even the places where works were performed.

-The Early Opera Company, who play in The Royal Opera's production of L'Ormindo, are one of several groups who place this research at the heart of their playing.
-They gather instrumentalists who are leading specialists not only in how their instrument should be played, but what sort of instrument it should be.
-They work with modern luthiers (instrument makers) who create new instruments modelled on centuries-old practices, incorporating into their research the firsthand experience of the players themselves.
+The Early Opera Company is one of several groups who place this research at the heart of its playing.
+The company gathers instrumentalists who are leading specialists not only in how their instrument should be played, but what sort of instrument it should be.
+They in turn work with modern luthiers (instrument makers) who create new instruments modelled on centuries-old practices, incorporating into their research the firsthand experience of the players themselves.

-Most of Cavalli's operas from his period in Venice used a small orchestra of strings with continuo (a small ensemble that improvised around a bassline) , and L'Ormindo, first performed 1644 in Venice, is no exception.
-The Early Opera Company is using two violins, two violas, and a continuo of a bass violin, theorbo/guitar and baroque harp.
+Most of the operas written by prolific Baroque opera composer Francesco Cavalli during his period in Venice used a small orchestra of strings with continuo (a small ensemble that improvised around a bass line), and his opera L’Ormindo, first performed 1644 in Venice, is no exception.
+In their performance of L’Ormindo with The Royal Opera in the Sam Wanamaker Playhouse, Early Opera Company used two violins, two violas, and a continuo of a bass violin, theorbo/guitar and baroque harp.

-The harp used is an arpa tripla ('triple harp'), a relatively recent invention in Cavalli's time that used three rows of strings or 'ranks'.
+The harp used in this production was an arpa tripla (‘triple harp’), a relatively recent invention in Cavalli’s time that used three rows of strings or ‘ranks’.
 Two parallel ranks sit either side of one with chromatic notes, which gives the harpist access to all the notes (imagine both black and white notes on a keyboard) while allowing her to play equally with both hands.
-The harp that's being played in L'Ormindo was built by Enzo Laurenti in 2011.
+The harp played in L’Ormindo was built by Enzo Laurenti in 2011.